-If you enjoy plantains and Classic Puerto Rican recipes, you probably know and love Mofongo.
+If you enjoy plantains and Classic Puerto Rican recipes, you probably know and love mofongo.

 What Does Mofongo Taste Like?